Porina linearispora

-Porina linearispora is a species of corticolous (bark-dwelling) lichen in the family Trichotheliaceae.
+Porina linearispora is a species of corticolous (bark-dwelling) lichen in the family Porinaceae.
 Found in Brazil, it was formally described as a new species in 2013 by lichenologists André Aptroot and Marcela Cáceres.
 The type specimen was collected by the authors from the Parque Natural Municipal de Porto Velho (Porto Velho, Rondônia), where it was found growing on bark in a primary rainforest.
 The lichen is distinguished from other members of genus Porina by its long and thin ascospores, for which the species is named.